Letting your customers and team vote on potential new features is a simple and effective way to build a product roadmap.

 Trello’s voting “power-ups” enables voting on a Trello board.
 The free version of Trello allows one power-up per board, so you can use this without charge.

-Here's how you might use Trello for roadmap voting:
+Here’s how you can use Trello for roadmap voting:

 - Create a Trello board to track suggestions for your product’s roadmap.
 If you want the public to be able to vote, make sure it is a public board.